 The cycleway crosses the old pre – 1918 border - you can see the old customs post just before Cortina.

-The cemetery was using to bury the bodies of soldiers who died fighting on the nearby front.
+The soldiers buried here were injured fighting on on the Monte Piana (the mountain that you can see towering above the Dürrensee) and died in the nearby field hospital.
 Originally some 2,000 soldiers were buried here.
-The Austro-Hungarian empire was a multi-ethnic empire and as well as Austrians and Germans, soldiers from Serbia and Slovenia, as well as the bodies of prisoners from Romania, Poland, and Russia were buried here.
+The Austro-Hungarian empire was a multi-ethnic empire and as well as Austrians and Germans, soldiers from other countries in the empire, were buried here, along with the bodies of prisoners from Romania, Poland, and Russia.

 After the war the Italian government adopted the policy of closing war cemeteries and bringing the soldiers’ remains to ossuaries.
 The German government also adopted a policy of centralising the remains in larger cemeteries, and later after the Anschluss (annexation) of Austria, this policy was extended to the remains of Austrian soldiers.